Mini Clubman (2007)

-The Mini Clubman is a subcompact executive car engineered and manufactured by BMW and sold under the Mini marque.
-The first-generation Clubman was introduced in 2007, as a variant of the Mini Hatch (Hardtop in the US).
-A commercial version called Clubvan was added to the range in 2012.
-The current second-generation model is produced since 2015 and available with front- and all-wheel drive.
+The Mini Clubman is a subcompact executive estate car engineered and manufactured by German automaker BMW and sold under the Mini marque.
+The first-generation Clubman was introduced in 2007, as a variant of the Mini Hatch.
+A panel van version called Clubvan was added to the range in 2012.
+The current second-generation model has been in production since 2015 and available with front- and all-wheel drive.

 History

 The use of the name "Clubman" is a departure from Mini tradition.
 "Clubman" was originally the name given to the 1970s facelift of the classic Mini, which mostly resulted in a squared-off front end, whereas the classic Mini estates had traditionally been named "Traveller" or "Countryman".
 However, BMW did not initially purchase the rights to use those names, and so decided to call its larger-variant "Clubman", a name which it did own rights to.

 Sketches of a new estate version of the Mini were shown at the 2000 Paris Motor Show, and a rendering of the estate concept (internally named EXT), wore the Clubman name on the licence plate.
 The Clubman started out in development based on the first generation Mini Hatch (R50) before changing to the second gen Hatch (R56).